ayman-albaz/Scikit-Learn-Tensorflow-example-for-beginners/README.md

 So just from looking at the website we can tell that the first file are our features, and the second file are the labels.
 This means we are able to use machine learning/deep learning/Tensorflow/Keras to classify the AVRIS sensor spectral data to crop type.

+So our hypothesis is: We can use spectroscopic data from an AVRIS sensor to classify different types of crops.

 # Just what IS an array?
 Here's a good example!
 Imagine having one of those children’s books, except this book is 145mm by 145mm and is completely blank.
 This book also has 200 pages.
 You bring a bottle of really strong black ink and spill some of it on the first page of the book.
 You wipe of the ink but notice that your book is covered in ink.
 You also notice that the ink made its way though 199 papers and did not make it to the last page.